Julie Andrews: Personal life

 Andrews married set designer Tony Walton on 10 May 1959 in Weybridge, Surrey.
-They first met in 1948 when Andrews was appearing at the London Casino in the show Humpty Dumpty.
-In November 1962, their daughter Emma (now Emma Walton Hamilton, an author of children's books), was born.
+Maggie Smith was a guest.
+Andrews and Walton first met in 1948 when Andrews was appearing at the London Casino in the show Humpty Dumpty.
+In 1962, their daughter, Emma Walton Hamilton, was born.
 They divorced in 1968.

-Andrews subsequently married director Blake Edwards in 1969; becoming stepmother to his children, Jennifer and Geoffrey.
-In the 1970s, Edwards and Andrews adopted two Vietnamese daughters; Amy (later known as Amelia) in 1974 and Joanna in 1975."Biography", tcmdb.com.
-Retrieved 15 August 2010 They remained married for 41 years until his death on 15 December 2010, in Santa Monica, California.
-He was 88 years old.
-Andrews is a grandmother to nine and great-grandmother to three.
+In November 1969, Andrews married director Blake Edwards, who had been her companion for at least two years,"The BEST of Sirs & Dames On The Graham Norton Show Part One" (2018) becoming stepmother to his children, Jennifer and Geoffrey.
+In the 1970s, Edwards and Andrews adopted two Vietnamese daughters, Amy (later known as Amelia) Leigh and Joanna Lynne.
+They were married for 41 years, until Edwards's death at the age of 88 on 15 December 2010 at the Saint John's Health Center in Santa Monica, California, due to complications of pneumonia.
+Andrews was by her husband's side when he died.Spindle, p.
+14. Andrews is a grandmother to nine and a great-grandmother to three.